norbelcasasmurillo/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

+<h4>Sidenotes:</h4>

+- The screenshots shown below are from macbook pro 13 (what I used)
+- Your computer can use any operating system

 <h2>Video Demonstration</h2>